ConservationInternational/trends.earth/LDMP/help/source/documentation/settings.rst

    :align: center

 If you want to update your profile, click on "Update profile".
-Update your information in the box that appears and click "Ok":
+Update your information in the box that appears and click "Save":

 .. image:: /static/documentation/settings/settings_update_details.png
    :align: center